deveshks/database-systems-projects/README.md

 # database-systems-projects
-Contains code for the Minibase project for CS 541 (Database Systems) at Purdue
+Contains code for the Minibase project